Drowning Ruth: Development and release

-Christina Schwarz began working on the characters for Drowning Ruth in 1989, drawing inspiration from, what she called, a "Boo Radleyish" neighbor from her childhood, who was largely a recluse and was rumored to have shot at children who trespassed onto her property.
-Having recently received her Master's degree from Yale University, Schwarz began teaching at a private high school.
-As teaching began to consume much of her time, her husband encouraged her to quit teaching and dedicate herself to her novel.
+Christina Schwarz began working on the characters for Drowning Ruth in 1989, drawing inspiration from what she called a "Boo Radleyish" neighbor from her childhood, who was largely a recluse and was rumored to have shot at children who trespassed onto her property.

+Having received her Master's degree from Yale University, Schwarz began teaching at a private high school.
+Her husband encouraged her to quit teaching and dedicate herself to her novel.
 Schwarz spent almost five years writing the book while working odd jobs; her husband, Benjamin Schwarz (who eventually became an Atlantic Monthly editor) financially supported them.

-By 1999, she was a thirty-something school teacher based in Los Angeles when she sent the first few pages of the novel accompanied by a cover letter to the Virginia Barber Agency.
+In 1999 she sent the first few pages of the novel accompanied by a cover letter to the Virginia Barber Agency.
 Jennifer Rudolph Walsh, the agent who received it, found the submission "irresistible" and asked that the rest be sent urgently.
 Schwarz, however, explained that she could not afford to send the entire manuscript to New York by FedEx.
 Deb Futter, of Doubleday also loved the book, ultimately winning the publishing rights at auction and releasing it as "hard-soft" title with Ballantine Books.
 At the time, Futter said the exciting thing about the book was its "utter obsessiveness."
 Random House Audible, a joint effort between Random House and Audible Inc., announced that Drowning Ruth would be its launch title.
 The foreign rights were also sold to publishers in the U.K., Germany, France, Italy, Japan, the Netherlands, Finland, Sweden, and Denmark.
 The book reportedly found support among independent booksellers, particularly in Wisconsin, where the story is set.
 However, the digital-only audiobook release drew complaints from these sellers, as they spoke of being left out of the market.

 The book had an initial and second run of 25,000 each, and publicity director Allison Rich announced in October 2000 that an additional 750,000 copies would be sent to press.